openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-quarkus/step4.md

 Check the messages with this command:

-``oc exec -c kafka my-cluster-kafka-0 -- /opt/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic uber --from-beginning | jq``{{execute}}
+``oc exec -c kafka my-cluster-kafka-0 -- /opt/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic uber --from-beginning | jq``{{execute interrupt}}

 You should get a similar output: